thibmeu/moq-privacy-pass/draft-jennings-moq-privacy-pass-auth.md

 ## Token Structure

 Privacy Pass tokens used in MoQ MUST follow the structure defined in
-{{RFC9577}} for the PrivateToken HTTP authentication scheme.
+{{Section 2.2 of RFC9577}} for the PrivateToken HTTP authentication scheme.
 The token structure includes:

 - **Token Type**: 2-byte identifier specifying the issuance protocol used